 Keys to Stay Safe

-When driving through a work zone, follow all signage and merge early.
-Be prepared to turn on your headlights in a work zone and provide employees with enough space to work.
+Follow all signage and merge early when driving through a work zone.
+Fasten your seatbelt, travel the speed limit, and avoid tailgating vehicles.
+Be prepared to turn on your four-way flashers and ensure workers have enough space to operate.
 Most vehicles have blind spots—stay alert to avoid accidents.

-Employees should also wear high-visibility vests, face traffic, and appoint a spotter to watch for oncoming vehicles.
+Employees should wear high-visibility vests, face traffic, and appoint a spotter to watch for oncoming vehicles.
 Drink water and take frequent breaks, especially when working on asphalt.
-Report unsafe conditions, questions, or concerns to a nearby supervisor.
+Report unsafe conditions to a supervisor.

 Hazard Controls

-Improperly set-up traffic zones can cause motorists to swerve into workers or vehicles.
-To prevent accidents, prepare a job safety analysis (JSA) form that includes hazard identification, mitigation controls, emergency response plans, and additional items or procedures.
-Read the Manual on Uniform Traffic Control Devices (MUTCD) for appropriate signage and cones.
+Improperly set-up traffic zones can cause vehicle and work site injuries.
+To prevent accidents, prepare a job safety analysis (JSA) form for hazard identification, mitigation controls, and emergency response plans.
+Read the Manual on Uniform Traffic Control Devices for signage and cone setup.

 Four Parts to Traffic Control Zones